pcingola/SnpEff/src/docs/snpeff/commandline.md

     In multithreaded mode, SnpEff will attempt to use all available cores.
     Nevertheless is very rare that all cores get 100% usage.

-### HGVS /Classic notation
+### HGVS / Classic notation

 SnpEff uses [HGVS notation](http://www.hgvs.org/), which is somewhat popular amongst clinicians.

-You can de-activate HGVS notation (to use the old annotation style) using the command line option `-classic`.
+You can switch to the old (deprecated) annotaions format, using the command line option `-classic`.

 ### Logging